Summer Hazards in Dogs

 As the cool weather slowly fades and the mercury rises, families begin preparing for another summer filled with outdoor fun.
-Children and adults will spend more time outside playing with their pets.
-Summer holidays are perfect for barbeques, picnics and pool parties.
-To make the summer more enjoyable, be aware of various summertime hazards that can result in injury or illness to your pet.
-Preventing these hazards can help maintain the carefree days of summer.
+Summer holidays are perfect for barbeques, picnics, and pool parties, but there are dangers that make outdoor play potentially hazardous for pups.
+To keep the summer carefree, be aware of various warm-weather risks that can result in injury or illness to your pet.

 Keep your pet leashed when you leave your yard.
-Taking your pet outdoors increases the likelihood of meeting other animals, so use a leash for his safety and theirs.
-A fight with another pet, or with any smaller animal, can result in cuts, lacerations or severe punctures.
-If left untreated, wounds can become complicated.
+Taking your pet outdoors increases the likelihood of meeting other animals, so use a leash for your pet’s safety, as well as the safety of other animals.
+A fight with another pet, or with any smaller animal, can result in cuts, lacerations, or severe punctures.
+If left untreated, wounds can become severe.

 Protect your dog from insects.
 Flies are more prevalent in the warmer months, and any injury to the skin, even something as small as an abrasion, can be a perfect place for flies to lay eggs.
 In a short time, these eggs hatch and become maggots.
 Keeping your pet clean and treating any skin injuries is crucial in avoiding maggot infestations.